VictoriaMetrics/VictoriaMetrics/docs/guides/guide-delete-or-replace-metrics.md

 # How to delete or replace metrics in VictoriaMetrics

 Data deletion is an operation people expect a database to have.
-[VictoriaMetrics](https://victoriametrics.com) also supports [delete operation](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#how-to-delete-time-series) but to a limited extent.
+[VictoriaMetrics](https://victoriametrics.com) supports [delete operation](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#how-to-delete-time-series) but to a limited extent.
 Due to implementation details, VictoriaMetrics remains an [append-only database](https://en.wikipedia.org/wiki/Append-only), which perfectly fits the case for storing time series data.
 But the drawback of such architecture is that it is extremely expensive to mutate the data.
 Hence, `delete` or `update` operations support is very limited.
 In this guide, we'll walk through the possible workarounds for deleting or changing already written data in VictoriaMetrics.

 ### Precondition